 “No one else is doing what The Open Notebook is doing: They’re taking a hard look at the process behind exemplary pieces of science journalism and, through frank, in-depth conversations with the authors themselves, helping all science journalists improve their craft.” ~ Michelle Nijhuis, project editor at The Atlantic, contributor to National Geographic, The New York Times Magazine, and The New Yorker‘s Elements blog

 “The Open Notebook offers not only a wealth of resources, it provides community to science writers at every stage of their career.
 TON embodies generosity.
-By reading the site’s expert and timely articles, we can become better storytellers together.” ~ Tiên Nguyễn, freelance science journalist
+By reading the site’s expert and timely articles, we can become better storytellers together.” ~ Tiên Nguyễn, journalist and filmmaker

 “Writing is a lonely art.
 The vast majority of the process, from coming up with ideas to structuring a piece, is carried out in solitude.
 When you start out, you barely have a clue about what you’re doing, let alone what seasoned professionals get up to.
-Getting those pros to deconstruct their own methods for all to see is a massive boon to aspiring science writers.” ~ Ed Yong, science writer at The Atlantic
+Getting those pros to deconstruct their own methods for all to see is a massive boon to aspiring science writers.” ~ Ed Yong, Pulitzer Prize–winning science journalist and author

 “When I discovered The Open Notebook as a newbie engineer-turned-science-writer from India, struggling to understand the nuances of science writing, I was blown over by the wealth of resources that were free!
 Reading each of those carefully curated articles, written by writers from all over the world, has helped me become a better science journalist.
 If there is a way to democratize science writing, TON has shown us how to do it, and I hope it will continue to guide many like me.” ~ Spoorthy Raman, freelance science journalist

 “I recommend The Open Notebook to every writer, not just science journalists.
-Their story dissections are amazing, their pitch database is a goldmine, and their profiles of other writers are the best way to score insider tips and/or feel less alone in the struggle.” ~ Nicola Twilley, Co-host of the Gastropod podcast, co-author of Until Proven Safe: The History & Future of Quarantine, and frequent contributor to The New Yorker
+Their story dissections are amazing, their pitch database is a goldmine, and their profiles of other writers are the best way to score insider tips and/or feel less alone in the struggle.” ~ Nicola Twilley, Co-host of the Gastropod podcast, author of Frostbite: How Refrigeration Changed Our Food, Our Planet, and Ourselves, and frequent contributor to The New Yorker

 “Proper praise for The Open Notebook would first observe how essential good science writing is to a functioning democracy, and how few resources exist to develop it.
 It would then note how TON’s emergence from out of the blue as the hub that I and every other science writer I respect gather at to discuss our stories and hone our skills underscores its uncanny sense of how to fill that need.
 But if you really want to know my favorite thing about TON, it is the selfish pleasure of having a fellow-science writer ask me questions about a process that I labor over and the realization that there is a sizable audience interested in the answers.
 TON contributor David Dobbs did a Q&A with me about my story about a young man with autism seeking independence: in the months since that story ran, I have spoken about it at perhaps a dozen science journalism classes—and ALL of the students have read the Q&A. I’ve discussed it with colleagues after editors at The Times posted the link on our internal Web site, and I often point readers who email with questions about the story to TON, where they have already been answered.” ~ Amy Harmon, Pulitzer Prize–winning national correspondent for The New York Times